lieb/postdove/doc/dovecot_configuration.md

 # Dovecot Configuration
+All `dovecot` configuration is done on `pobox`.

 All of the configuration for `dovecot` is done in the `/etc/dovecot` directory.
-Its configuration follows a similar style where global parameters are in a single file that at its end includes specific module parameters from the set of files located in the `/etc/dovecot/conf.d` directory.
+Its configuration follows a familiar style where global parameters are in a single file that at its end includes specific module parameters from the set of files located in the `/etc/dovecot/conf.d` directory.
 Those files are named so that the order in which they are included is determined by the lexical sort order of their names.
 Note the names in `conf.d` below.
 The files `*.conf` are read in the lexical order shown here.
 The `*.conf.ext` files are included by other individual configuration files.

 There are a lot of parameters and the files are well commented which means they are big.
 They also can change from release to release.
 Therefore it does not make